Histopathology contact numbers are included in the Cellular Pathology contacts - click here.

 Birmingham B15 2WB

-The turnaround time on these cases is 7 days.
+The turnaround time is 21 days.

 Certain specimen types are routinely referred to designated external consultants for a second clinical opinion.
 These are:

 Cellular Pathology Department